Osteoarthritis and Exercise.

 Our rehabilitation groups run with a physiotherapist who will supervise you in small group class, which are scheduled in daily.
 A physiotherapist can complete an assessment and recommend the best program for you to complete and the right number of sessions to guide you to overcoming osteoarthritis pain.

-If you’re starting to feel a niggle in a joint or are tired of having joint pain associated with osteoarthritis recur, a visit to a physiotherapist in Elwood may be in order.
+If you’re starting to feel a niggle in a joint or are tired of having joint pain associated with osteoarthritis recur, a visit to a physiotherapist in Highett may be in order.